1st SS Infantry Brigade: 1942

 The brigade spent the winter in fighting defensive battles in the front line, then received new orders.
 They were again to form a rear-area security unit.
 From January to August they took part in security and defensive duties around the area of Kursk and a new commander, Karl Fischer von Treuenfeld, arrived in July.
 The unit remained in the Kursk area until 11 August when it was sent to the Minsk area.

-On 11 October, the brigade was in the Wydriza sector in Central Russia (where Erich von dem Bach-Zelewsky was the SS and Police Leader).
-It took part in the Operation Karlsbad (11 September to 23 October); also participating were the SS-Sonderbataillon Dirlewanger, SS Schuma Battalion 255 and the 1st Battalion, Légion des Volontaires Français.
+On 11 October, the brigade was in the Vydritsa sector in occupied Belarus (where Erich von dem Bach-Zelewsky was the SS and Police Leader).
+It took part in the Operation Karlsbad (11 September to 23 October); also participating were the SS-Sonderbataillon Dirlewanger, SS Schuma Battalion 255 of the Ukrainian Auxiliary Police and the 1st Battalion, Légion des Volontaires Français.
 By the end of it the brigade had recorded the killing of 1051 civilians and alleged partisans for the loss of 24 dead and 65 wounded.

-The brigade next took part in the Operation Freda (5 to 9 November), together with the SS-Sonderbataillon Dirlewanger near Borissov.
+The brigade next took part in the Operation Freda (5 to 9 November), together with the SS-Sonderbataillon Dirlewanger near Borisov.
 The reported casualties from the operation were light with 2 men killed and 10 missing compared to several hundred dead "partisans", most likely civilians.

-The unit was next used in another security action, Operation Nürnberg (19 to 25 November), with Police Kampfgruppe von Gottberg.
-The operation took place between Gleboki and Wilna.
+The unit was next used in another security action, (19 to 25 November), with Police Kampfgruppe von Gottberg.
+The operation took place between Glebokie and Wilna.
 The operation was under the command of Brigadeführer Curt von Gottberg with SS Polizei Regiment 14, two Schuma battalions and a town Gendarmerie unit in support of the 1 SS Infantry Brigade.
-The operation resulted in 2984 Russian casualties and the release of some German prisoners.
-At the end of 1942 they were involved in the Battle of Velikiye Luki when the Soviet forces encircled the town of Velikiye Luki.
+The operation resulted in 2984 Soviet casualties.
+At the end of 1942 they took part in the Battle of Velikiye Luki when the Soviet forces encircled the town of Velikiye Luki.
 The 83rd Infantry Division which was trapped in the pocket and was destroyed.
 The 1 SS Infantry Brigade, along with Frikorps Danmark, who had participated in the attempts to break the encirclement under Kampfgruppe Chevallerie had suffered heavy casualties in the process.